 Skip to main content

-The Amazon Textract Connector allows you to integrate your BPMN service with Amazon Textract to extract text from documents.
+The Amazon Textract connector enables you to integrate your BPMN service with Amazon Textract to automatically extract text and data from documents.

 Prerequisites

-To use this Connector, you'll need an AWS IAM Access Key and Secret Key with the appropriate Textract permissions.
-Refer to the AWS Textract Developer Guide for setup instructions.
+You need an AWS IAM Access Key and Secret Key with the following permissions:

 Authentication